certdirectory/KubeCon/README.md

-# KubeCon EU 2025 Swag Collection
+# KubeCon Swag Collection
-A list of all the swag given away at KubeCon EU 2025! 🎁🎉 Stay updated on the best stickers, T-shirts, socks, and other cool freebies from booths.
+A list of all the swag given away at KubeCon - CloudNativeCon! 🎁🎉 Stay updated on the best stickers, T-shirts, socks, and other cool freebies from booths.
 Contributions welcome!

+## KubeCon - CloudNativeCon EU 2025

 Exhibitor Name | Stand Number/Location | Swag
 --- | --- | ---